 Step 10: Configure and change DNS

-If you are migrating to a different domain name, then you need to change your site and home URL entries.
+If you are migrating to a different domain name, a lot of the steps you need to take are quite similar, including backing up your website files, creating a new MySQL database, and uploading your files to the new database.
+Then, you need to change your site and home URL entries.
 This can be done within your WordPress database, or you can head to the WordPress Dashboard, where you can select ‘Settings’ and ‘General’.
 This will allow you to edit both fields.

 Now you've completed a WordPress site migration

-Whilst there's a lot to consider, you should now know more about migrating your WordPress site.
+Whilst there's a lot to consider, you should now know more about migrating your WordPress site to a new host or domain.
 If you take your time and follow these steps, the move should be swift and painless.
 If you're still unsure, contact our sales team, and they'll get you on the right track.

 So whilst there’s a lot to consider, migrating your WordPress doesn’t need to be a headache.
 Follow these simple steps, and your move will be swift and painless.
 Why not take a look at our UK WordPress Hosting now?